Santuario della Consolata: History

 The Marquise of Savona, Delfina Gavotti was a patroness of the shrine in the early turn of 20th century, having appeared in the list of patrons of the shrine literature Missioni Consolata published in August 1901.
 Accordingly, she procured the Bambino Gesu of Arenzano.

+During the Second World War, the shrine was bombed by the Royal Air Force of Britain on 13 August 1943.